leveste/EternalBasher/readme.md

 Tool to load mods into Doom Eternal's .resources files, rewritten on C++ for Linux.

-**EternalPatchManifestRust**
+**EternalPatchManifestLinux**

-Tool that patches the build-manifest.bin file for modding purposes, rewritten on Rust for Linux.
+Tool that patches the build-manifest.bin file for modding purposes, rewritten in C for Linux.

-**EternalPatcherCpp**
+**EternalPatcherLinux**

-Tool that patches the DOOM Eternal executable for modding purposes, rewritten on C++ for Linux.
+Tool that patches the DOOM Eternal executable for modding purposes, rewritten in C for Linux.

 **ModLoader_to_MeatHook**